-- A £2.391 million shortfall in delivering the package of £7.988 million of transformational, operational and service cost reductions and income generation measures approved by Council; - Costs of £0.436 million incurred in respect of the capital project to construct a new Resource Centre being considered abortive and written off to revenue; - Running costs in excess of budget associated with design and repairs cost of public buildings of £0.494 million; - A rescinded dividend of £0.421 million in respect of the Council's shareholding in Lothian Buses which was an early COVID-19 measure taken by the company; - The impact of strict vacancy control across the council resulting in a £1.783 million underspend against budget; - Child placements, previously with external agencies, which moved to Midlothian Carers resulting in significant savings of £0.400 million; - A higher than expected number of Building Warrant and Planning applications yielding income in excess of budget of £0.307 million.
+A £2.391 million shortfall in delivering the package of £7.988 million of transformational, operational and service cost reductions and income generation measures approved by Council;

+- Costs of £0.436 million incurred in respect of the capital project to construct a new Resource Centre being considered abortive and written off to revenue; - Running costs in excess of budget associated with design and repairs cost of public buildings of £0.494 million; - A rescinded dividend of £0.421 million in respect of the Council's shareholding in Lothian Buses' which was an early COVID-19 measure taken by the company; - The impact of strict vacancy control across the council resulting in a £1.783 million underspend against budget; - Child placements, previously with external agencies, which moved to Midlothian Carers resulting in significant savings of £0.400 million; - A higher than expected number of Building Warrant and Planning applications yielding income in excess of budget of £0.307 million.

 The Council approved the Reserves Strategy in February 2019 setting the minimum level of uncommitted reserve at £3.3 million.
+In 2019/20 there was an increase of £4.791 million in the General Fund Reserve comprising of an underspend of £0.102 million as detailed above, planned use of reserves during the year of £0.449 million and an increase in earmarked reserves of £5.138 million relating to cross year flexibility.
 The effect of the 2019/20 movement of £4.791 million on the General Fund Reserve balance is demonstrated in the table below with uncommitted reserves £0.748 million in excess of the approved minimum level.
-Further details are provided in the Movement in Reserves Statement on page 34:
+Further details are provided in the Movement in Reserves Statement on page 40:

-2018/19 2019/20 Total Uncommitted Earmarked Total Reserves General Fund Reserve Reserves Reserves Reserves £000 £000 £000 £000 (10,777) Balance Brought Forward (4,104) (4,533) (8,637) 2,140 (Increase in) / use of Balances 56 (4,847) (4,791) (8,637) General Fund Reserve Balance (4,048) (9,380) (13,428)
+2018/19 2019/20 Total Uncommitted Earmarked Total Reserves General Fund Reserve Reserves Reserves Reserves £000 £000 £000 £000 (10,777) Balance Brought Forward (4,104) (4,533) (8 , 637) 2,140 (Increase in) / use of Balances 56 (4,847) (4,791) (8,637) General Fund Reserve Balance (4,048) (9,380) (13,428)

-The movement in the Earmarked General Fund balance of £4.791 million is outlined in Note 8 on page 57, which reflects the movements attributable to Earmarked Reserves.
+The movement in the Earmarked General Fund balance of £4.791 million is outlined in Note 8 on page 67, which reflects the movements attributable to Earmarked Reserves.